Translation by: Lugalbanda (https://xenomira.wordpress.com/2018/05/30/xenogears-20th-anniversary-concert-pamphlet-translation/).

 Interviewer: When did development heat up the most?

 Takahashi: The rule for Square at the time was that development was a year and a half max, but Xenogears took two years and one month.
-So, it headed up most when we got confirmation that we would get that half-year extension.
+So, it heated up most when we got confirmation that we would get that half-year extension.
 But we couldn’t make the deadline even with that, so we have to cut something.
 I think things were heating up most when we were deciding how to cut it.
 Nowadays, a two-year development for an IP like Xenogears would be considered short, and three, four years would be considered normal, so even if two years have passed, team morale won’t start to die off.
 But back then, when you start crossing that year-and-a-half line, I remember people started losing some motivation.
 We were in a real pinch trying to figure out how to make it through the next six months.

 Interviewer: Did you do anything to keep morale high?